sendagirejoshuamur/CW2---MULTIDOMAIN-PLATFORM-/docs/README.md

 A comprehensive, web-based multi-domain intelligence and incident management platform built with Streamlit.
 This application provides a unified dashboard for visualizing and analyzing cyber incidents, IT service tickets, and datasets across security and operational domains.
 The platform features secure authentication, interactive data exploration, and actionable insights through a modern, layered architecture.

 ---
-Here's your **Login Credentials** section formatted properly for a README file:

----

 ## Login Credentials